Understanding Asset Lifecycle Management & How Best to Track ALM

-What Is Asset Lifecycle Management?
+What Is Asset Lifecycle Management (ALM)?

-Asset lifecycle management is a strategic and analytical approach used to determine each stage of an asset’s life cycle to maximise operational efficiency and generate a greater overall return on investment Without a general understanding of the asset lifecycle, businesses face multiple challenges.
-Such as ageing assets, high maintenance costs, and decreasing asset values.
+By tracking the asset lifecycle, organisations can maximise an asset’s operational efficiency and generate a greater return on investment.
+Without a general understanding of the asset lifecycle, businesses face challenges such as operating ageing assets, incurring high maintenance costs, and devaluing asset worth.

 1. Planning